TIBCOSoftware/mashling/ext/flogo/trigger/kafkasubrouter/README.md

 # tibco-kafkasub
-This trigger provides your flogo application with the ability to subscribe to messages from a kafka cluster and start a flow with the contents of the message.
+This trigger provides your mashling application with the ability to subscribe to messages from a kafka cluster and start a flow with the contents of the message.
 If condition setting is provided with the handler, then the trigger evaluates the condition and dispatches the message to the handler if the condition evaluates to true.
 The condition evaluation with this trigger implementation uses the framework available as part of mashling/lib.